 - Pages 9 through 12 of the I-20 application must be properly filled out and sent to OISS.

-- You must have liquid assets to cover the first year of expenses at Caldwell College.
+- You must have liquid assets to cover the first year of expenses at Caldwell University.
 You must also show financial support from one or more sources that reflect full financial support for four years of expenses.
 You can find more information on what is accepted by downloading the I-20 application.

 - If your documentation is not written in English, you must include a notarized translation into English